conorgg123/tempus-productivity-dashboard/README.md

 1. **White screen on startup**
    - Ensure all HTML files are correctly copied to the temp directory
    - Check console for any loading errors
+   - Verify that main.js is properly copying all required files

 2. **Page navigation not working**
    - Verify that HTML files are accessible in the temp directory
    - Check for correct relative paths in the HTML href attributes
+   - Confirm that all sidebar links point to existing HTML files

 3. **Dark mode not applying**
    - Make sure the CSS variables are properly loaded
    - Check that the toggle is correctly updating the theme class
+   - Verify that the production-fix.css file contains all necessary style rules

+4. **Cache errors in console**
+   - These are common Electron cache errors that don't affect functionality
+   - They typically happen when multiple instances of Electron are running
+   - You can safely ignore "Unable to create cache" and "Access is denied" messages

 ## License